MECHANICAL ENGINEERING (MEGN)

 View Course Learning Outcomes

-• 1.
-Understand how to formulate linear-integer optimization models.
+• Understand how to formulate linear-integer optimization models.

-• 2.
-Understand how to solve linear-integer optimization models, both by hand and with the computer through an algebraic modeling language and a state-of-the-art solver.
+• Understand how to solve linear-integer optimization models, both by hand and with the computer through an algebraic modeling language and a state-of-the-art solver.

-• 3.
-Understand the special structure underlying linear-integer optimization models and how this affects their ability to be solved.
+• Understand the special structure underlying linear-integer optimization models and how this affects their ability to be solved.

-• 4.
-Understand decomposition techniques to aid in solution.
+• Understand decomposition techniques to aid in solution.

 MEGN592.
 RISK AND RELIABILITY ENGINEERING ANALYSIS AND DESIGN.
 3.0 Semester Hrs.

 The importance of understanding, assessing, communicating, and making decisions based in part upon risk, reliability, robustness, and uncertainty is rapidly increasing in a variety of industries (e.g.: petroleum, electric power production, etc.) and has been a focus of some industries for many decades (e.g.: nuclear power, aerospace, automotive, etc).
 This graduate class will provide the student with a technical understanding of and ability to use common risk assessment tools such as Reliability Block Diagrams (RBD), Failure Modes and Effects Analysis (FMEA), and Probabilistic Risk Assessment (PRA); and new tools being developed in universities including Function Failure Design Methods (FFDM), Function Failure Identification and Propagation (FFIP), and Uncoupled Failure Flow State Reasoning (UFFSR) among others.
 Students will also be provided with a high-level overview of what risk really means and how to contextualize risk information.
-Methods of communicating and making decisions based in part upon risk information will be discussed.
+Methods of communicating and making decisions based in part upon risk.

 View Course Learning Outcomes